Appetizers & Snacks/ fish and seafood/ Pancakes and Crepes/ Savory Breakfast Ideas

 • Wash the lettuce and dry the leaves.

 • Cook the crepes: for this recipe, it's better to make slightly thicker crepes (not paper-thin crepes like the traditional French crepes).
-Heat a little amount of oil in a crepe pan/non-stick skillet (only for the first crepe) over high heat.
+Heat a little amount of oil in a crepe pan/non-stick skillet over high heat.
 Ladle a portion of the batter into the pan, just enough to cover the bottom, tilt the pan to spread the batter evenly around it, cook until the edges of the crepe are crispy and browned, slide a spatula under the crepe, flip it over and cook briefly on the other side.
 Repeat with the remaining batter.
+I like to use a small amount of oil between each crepe, but this is optional.

 • Assemble: Spread the herbed cream cheese over the crepes, top with the smoked salmon, lettuce leaves and dill.
 Roll up and serve with mustard-honey sauce.